jtomchak/jstoelm/_posts/2017-09-14-5-elm-architecture.md

 categories: episodes
 excerpt_separator: <!--more-->
 ---
-Looking into the elm architecture in detail, what is, how it evolved, and more importantly how to apply it to our elm projects.
+Looking into the Elm architecture in detail, what is, how it evolved, and more importantly how to apply it to our Elm projects.
 <!--more-->
 <!-- TOC -->